Discrete Latent Structure in Neural Networks: Latent Representations

 \section{Latent Representations}

 Our main motivation is to go beyond direct mappings $x \to y$, toward machine learning models with latent representations.
-In this text, we take a rather inclusive view of what constitutes a latent representation: We call a latent representation $z \in \mathcal{Z}$ an object designed to capture some relevant property of a data point $x \in \cX$, which can be inferred based on $x$, but is typically unobserved.
-In particular, we cover but we do not require probabilistic modeling of $z$.
+In this text, we take a rather inclusive view of what constitutes a latent representation \citep{replearning}.
+We call a latent representation $z \in \mathcal{Z}$ an object designed to capture some relevant property of a data point $x \in \cX$, which can be inferred based on $x$, but is typically unobserved.
+In particular, we cover but do not require probabilistic modeling of $z$ \citep{Bishop1998}.
+On the other hand, we are explicitly interested in discrete and structured latent representations.

 Latent representations are often designed with downstream tasks in mind: we may look for a model of $y \in \cY$ that has access not only to $x$ but also to the representation $z$: